 The EPA prohibits unequal wages: “[a]n employer shall not pay any of its employees at wage rates less than the rates paid to employees of another race or ethnicity for substantially similar work.”
 Lab.
 Code § 1197.5(b).
 This means that if you have the same job responsibilities as a man or an employee of another race or gender, you cannot be paid less than that employee unless the employer can show that the wage gap is based on one of the four statutory exceptions (discussed below).

-To decide what counts as “similar work,” a court would look at the actual work you do, even if you have different job titles.
-An employer is also not off the hook just because some male employees make the same or less than a female employee—in that case, the male employees making more than the female employee for the same work must meet the statutory exemptions or the company is still liable for the unequal wages.
+To decide what counts as “similar work,” courts look at the actual work performed, versus formal job titles or levels.
+An employer is not off the hook just because some male employees make the same or less than a female employee.
+In that case, the male employees making more than the female employee for the same work must meet the statutory exemptions or the company is still liable for EPA violations.

-So what are the statutory exemptions?
-The only legal justification for unequal pay based on race or gender in California are pay systems based on:
+The only legal justification for unequal pay in California are based on:

 - Quantity/quality of production, or